ManageIQ/manageiq-documentation/general_configuration/_topics/appe-default-roles.md

 # Default Roles

-This section outlines the default roles provided in {{ site.data.product.title }} and the product features to which they are granted access.
+This section outlines the default roles provided in {{ site.data.product.title_short }} and the product features to which they are granted access.

 # EvmRole-super\_administrator